DNRC/FCG-User-Documentation/docs/code-generation.md

 button to clear out the current selection and make the search controls appear again.

+#### Assigning Multiple Financial Codes to one IRWIN incident

+If the selected IRWIN incident already has one or more financial codes assigned to it, a message will be displayed listing the assigned codes and some basic information about them.
+If current user doesn't have the correct permissions to assign an additional financial code to an incident, the message will be red, and the user will be unable to submit the form.

 ### Entering Agency Information

 DNRC-specific information is entered using the `Agency Information` section